johnl-m/zoom-gcal-checker/README.md

-# Zoom Link Checker
+# Zoom Google Calendar Checker

 ## Overview

-Zoom Link Checker is a Chrome extension that ensures a Zoom link is added to events in Google Calendar.
+A Chrome extension that ensures a Zoom link is added to events in Google Calendar.
 If a Zoom link is not detected when saving an event, the extension will alert the user.

+Works with Zoom for Google Workspace.

 The code is not optimal and could definitely be improved.